yinghuaxia/Race-recognition/README.md

 ### plot_LAB.ipynb
 This file use simple `cv2.CascadeClassifier` to detect faces in images of a folder.
 The bounded region will generate a pair of values indicating corresponding LAB values, users can further decide in which LAB range will the images be kept.
 This file also use `matplotlib` to visualize the results of the calculated results.

+### tflite conversion
+The file contains the necessary code to transform the CSL-YOLO model into tflite format.
+Users only need to specify the path to store the new weight and model while annotating where the original path was stored.